cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-administration.md

   * [Site](https://hl7.org/fhir/DSTU2/medicationadministration-definitions.html#MedicationAdministration.dosage.site_x_){:target="_blank"}
   * [Rate](https://hl7.org/fhir/DSTU2/medicationadministration-definitions.html#MedicationAdministration.dosage.rate_x_){:target="_blank"}

-* MedicationAdministration.medication may be a reference to a [contained] Medication when the Medication cannot be represented by a [CodeableConcept] because it contains a unique combination of ingredients.
-Medications in the system always exist within the context of a MedicationAdministration and cannot be referenced independently.
+* MedicationAdministration.medication may be a reference to a [contained] medication when the medication cannot be represented by a [CodeableConcept] because it contains a unique combination of ingredients.
+Medications in the system always exist in the context of a medication administration and cannot be referenced independently.

 <%= disclaimer %>